-On Monday the 3rd of June, the pre-course will take place.
+On Tuesday the 2nd of June, the pre-course will take place.
 The pre-course is organised for international students, and aims at improving your research skills.
 To master your research skills, several masterclasses are organised.
-In addition to that, a lecture about Your Future at the UMCG, two speed keynote lectures, a Science Elective and to finish the day, a spectacular salsa workshop is organised to improve your dancing!
+In addition to that, a lecture about Your Future at the UMCG, two speed keynote lectures, and a Science Elective will be organised.

 Johannes G.M.
 Burgerhof MSc

 Sacha la Bastide-van Gemert MD

 In 90 minutes, an overview of statistical techniques will be given.
 Together with the participants several questions will be answered including:

 - What is the link between probability theory and statistics?

 - Why is it important to use descriptive statistics?

 - What is a statistical test and when do we use which test?